Karabo-tech/Job-Application-Tracker/README.md

-# React + TypeScript + Vite

-## JobTracker Pro - Job Application Tracker
+# ReactTS Job Application Tracker

-# A modern React TypeScript application for tracking job applications with Takealot-inspired design and localStorage persistence.
+A simple, responsive React TypeScript app to track job applications with user authentication, CRUD operations, search, filter, and sort functionality.
+Uses JSON Server as a mock backend.

-🚀 Features
+## Features

-User Authentication - Secure login and registration system Job Management - Complete CRUD operations for job applications Advanced Filtering - Search, filter by status, and sort by date URL Parameters - All filters and searches reflected in URL Responsive Design - Works perfectly on all devices Local Storage - Data persistence between sessions Protected Routes - Secure access to user data
+- User registration and login
+- Add, edit, delete job applications
+- Search by company or role (URL query reflected)
+- Filter by status and sort by date (URL query reflected)
-Status Tracking - Visual status indicators with color coding
+- Status color coding (Applied, Interviewed, Rejected)
+- Responsive design for all devices
+- Protected routes and 404 page
+- LocalStorage for session persistence

+## Tech Stack

+- React + TypeScript
+- React Router
+- JSON Server
+- Axios
+- CSS Modules

+ Usage
+Register a new user

+Log in with your credentials

+Add new job applications with detailed info

+Edit or delete existing job applications

+Use search, filter, and sort functionalities on the home page

+Click on a job to view more details on the Job Page

+Log out to end your session